leejarvis/jarvis/priv/posts/2022/11-08-weeknotes-5-tongues-will-not-change-the-succession.md

 %{
-  title: "Weeknotes 5: tongues will not change the succession", }
+  title: "Tongues will not change the succession",
+  summary: "Weeknotes 5",
+}
 ---